kernelcrash/amstradcpc-rom-emulator/README.md

 CAT
 ```
 For the informed, FB7E is usually used for reading data and status info from the upd765 floppy chip,
-but if you write to it, my code picks up the write and effecitvely reboots the STM32F4 running off
+but if you write to it, my code picks up the write and swaps to a new disk image.
-an alternate disk image.

 The DSK id (ie 0,1,2,3 etc) is stored in the 'backup SRAM' in the STM32F407, so if your board has a
 battery attached, then it should remember what image was last selected each time the board is